 I’ve often wondered if it wouldn’t have been easier simply to have lost it all in one fell swoop instead of agonizing over where it went, should I have kept it or do I still have it somewhere, packed away.

-It’s not about the stuff but a life well lived.
+Having said that, in the end, when all is said and done, It’s not about the stuff but a life well lived.